Vedant-02/MBTI-Personality-Prediction-using-Machine-Learning/README.md

   - posts.

 The data in column ‘post’ contains 50 recent social media posts for each user.
 There are 16 unique labels in column ‘type’ with no null values, each representing 16 MBTI type indicators.
-## Methodology
-### Exploring the Dataset
-On performing the exploration of the given dataset, I found that there are no NULL values present.
-There were 16 unique types of personalities in the types column and the post column had paragraphs which required some natural language processing in order to perform the task of model training.
+The post column had paragraphs which required some natural language processing in order to perform the task of model training.

 <p float="left">